timopomer/ListSharp/README.md

 `STRG MYSTRGS = MYSTRG+" you"`

-yet innovates where as you dont need to declare a variable to use it, it exists the moment you try to access it.
+yet innovates where as you dont need to declare a variable to use it, it exists the moment you try to access it

+for example
 ```
-//for example
 ROWS c = ADD["a","b"] TO c
-//c exists (since you add 2 STRG's to it, but is also created in the same line
 ```
+c exists when you try to add 2 STRG's to it, even tho its declaraition should in theory only happen after you did that -> all variable names exist as empty placeholders before their use